 5 SIMPLE STEPS FOR SUCCESSFUL DATA DRIVEN MARKETING

-With all the hype about data driven marketing, it’s time we laid out some rules which make this exciting marketing prospect simple and effect to implement.
+With all the hype about data driven marketing, it’s time we lay some rules to make this exciting marketing prospect simple and effective to implement.
 Here are 5 essential steps for you to succeed…

 1. Define Specific Goals

 Define Specific Goals Marketing departments need to set goals that tie tactical metrics to strategic objectives.
 Everything starts with the company vision and mission; what are the company level goals, and how do people plan to achieve them?
 What are the planned tactics and strategies?